Spritetm/hadbadge2019_fpgasoc/README.md

 - prjtrellis, to generate ECP5 bitstreams; also use a recent version.

 - A RiscV toolchain, for instance built using crosstool-NG.
 Make sure that the toolchain is built for the Newlib C library, as the application stuff uses that.
+It normally has binaries with the name ``riscv32-unknown-elf-*``.
+The build system assumes the binaries for it are in your path, but if not, you can either set the environment ``RISCV_TOOLCHAIN_PATH`` to match, or put a line setting RISCV_TOOLCHAIN_PATH in a newly-created soc/include.mk file.

 - Optional: OpenOCD, plus JTAG hardware.
 Version of OpenOCD isn't really relevant as we only use it to upload svf files at this point.
 JTAG hardware: faster = better, something